David Deida

 David Deida (born March 18, 1958) is an American author who writes about the sexual and spiritual growth of men and women.
 His ten books have been published in 25 languages.
 He conducts spiritual growth and intimacy workshops and is one of the many founding associates at the Integral Institute.

-Deida has conducted research and taught classes at the University of California at Santa Cruz, Lexington Institute in Boston, San Jose State University and Ecole Polytechnique in Paris.
+Deida has conducted research and taught classes at the University of California, Santa Cruz, Lexington Institute in Boston, San Jose State University and Ecole Polytechnique in Paris.
 He is the author of numerous essays, articles, and books on human spirituality including The Way of the Superior Man, Finding God Through Sex, and Blue Truth and the autobiographical novel Wild Nights.

 Early life and education

 Deida was born David Greenberg in Cleveland, Ohio and later changed his surname to Deida.
 After receiving the 1974 National Writing Award, Deida was admitted to the Florida Scholars Program at the University of Florida.
-While there, Deida founded the Plexus Interdisciplinary Center, researching medicine and consciousness in affiliation with the teaching hospital Shands at the University of Florida.
+While there, Deida founded the Plexus Interdisciplinary Center, researching medicine and consciousness in affiliation with the teaching hospital UF Health Shands Hospital.

 In 1982, he graduated from the University of Florida with a bachelor's degree in Theoretical Psychobiology.
-That same year, Deida was granted a fellowship at the Laboratory for Theoretical Neuroscience at the University of California, San Diego Medical School.
-As a graduate student at the University of California at Santa Cruz, he conducted research in the ontogeny of self/non-self boundaries and the evolution of the nervous system and its relationship to space-time dimensionality and was awarded a master's degree in biology from the University of California in 1989.
+That same year, Deida was granted a fellowship at the Laboratory for Theoretical Neuroscience at the UC San Diego School of Medicine.
+As a graduate student, he conducted research in the ontogeny of self/non-self boundaries and the evolution of the nervous system and its relationship to space-time dimensionality and was awarded a master's degree in biology from the University of California, San Diego in 1989.